irawinder/Colortizer/README.md

 # Colortizer Repository
-By Ira Winder [jiw@mit.edu] MIT Media Lab
+Ira Winder [jiw@mit.edu] MIT Media Lab, Copyright March 2014
-Copyright March, 2014

 Colortizer software translates a grid of color-tagged objects into a matrix of IDs and their rotation, largely to serve the "CityScope" platform at:
 [http://cp.media.mit.edu/city-simulation](http://cp.media.mit.edu/city-simulation),